PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 **Objective:**

-This project was developed as part of a smart electricity billing application to reduce bill generation time through automation.
-It will  save time and prevent human intervention and errors.
+This project was developed as part of a smart electricity billing application based on research work by Elrefaei et al., [1].
+It has the potential to save time, prevent human errors during electricity bill generation.

 Four units namely- Volt, Ampere, Kilowatt, Kilowatt-Hour, were extracted in real time from digital electricity meter videos using OpenCV and Python.